ivy-llc/ivy/docs/partial_source/contributing/setting_up.rst

 This is a builtin package and doesn't require explicit installation.

 #.
-Open your terminal/cmd in the directory where you would like to have the folder with the environment files
+Open your terminal/cmd in the directory where you would like to have the folder with the environment files.
 #.
 Create the environment by running the command below with a new environment name.
    We named it :code:`ivy_dev` like above.

     .. code-block:: none